-A human-looking indestructible cyborg is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.
+A seemingly indestructible humanoid cyborg is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.

-A cybernetic warrior from a post-apocalyptic future travels back in time to protect a 19-year old drifter and his future wife from a most advanced robotic assassin and to ensure they both survive a nuclear attack.
+A cybernetic warrior from a post-apocalyptic future travels back in time to protect a 25-year old drifter and his future wife from a most advanced robotic assassin and to ensure they both survive a nuclear attack.

 Over 10 years have passed since the first cyborg called The Terminator tried to kill Sarah Connor and her unborn son, John Connor.
 John Connor, the future leader of the human resistance, is now a healthy young boy.
 However another Terminator is sent back through time called the T-1000, which is more advanced and more powerful than its predecessor.
 The Mission: to kill John Connor when he's still a child.
 However, Sarah and John do not have to face this threat of a Terminator alone.
 Another Terminator is also sent back through time.
 The mission: to protect John and Sarah Connor at all costs.
 The battle for tomorrow has begun...
 Written by

 Three billion human lives ended on August 29th, 1997.
 The survivors of the nuclear fire called the war Judgment Day.
 They lived only to face a new nightmare: the war against the machines.
 The computer which controlled the machines, Skynet, sent two Terminators back through time.
 Their mission: to destroy the leader of the human resistance, John Connor, my son.
 The first Terminator was programmed to strike at me in the year 1984, before John was born.
 It failed.
 The ...